 Only 33 miles from the summit of Denali, and at an elevation of 3300’, Eielson offers some of the most spectacular views of Denali (formerly Mt McKinley).
 There are many activities you can do here, including ranger-guided hikes up to nearby Thorofare Pass and self-guided expiration of the high-alpine tundra environment.

 Take an easy hike on a well-maintained trail from the Wonder Lake Campground to the McKinley River.
 This is part of the historic route that climbers used to access Denali (Mt.
 McKinley).
-Even though this approach has fallen out of favor for today's climbers, it's easy to imagine what it must have been like as you walk in the shadow of the great one.
-Look for wildlife More...
+Look for wildlife along the way, especially when you get close to the river.